subsite/snapshotbackup/README.md

 - Destination path must be on a locally mounted device.
 - Backup destination must be a Linux type filesystem for the hardlinks to work, forget FAT/NTFS drives.
 - SSHFS-mounts can be slow.
+- SnapshotBackup has limited error handling.
+Killing a running script might make a mess.

 **Security:**
 - Make sure the backups are protected even if your main user account is compromised, restrict sudo access and use unique passwords for sudoers.